 Over eight percent of the Canadian clients referred to in the point above were referred to treatment by the justice system.
-A similar percentage were referred by family members or friends.
+A similar percentage was referred by family members or friends.

 Sending an addict to treatment through the judicial system is a type of coercion; however, the addict can choose not to comply with the court order and go to jail.
 Someone who has been deemed a danger to themselves or others will be hospitalized and evaluated.